Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

+* pdfparanoia to remove the watermarks on pdf files
 * Webserver interface
 * Various re.compile ?
 * check output of subprocesses before it ends